oliverjantar/plane_game/README.md

 Following a book <b>Multiplayer Game Development IN RUST</b> by <b>Stephan Dilly and Lyon Beckers</b>

-So far you can fly around the screen with a plane just by starting a client.

-Server with a multiplayer is a work in progress...
+Multiple clients can connect to a server and fly with a plane.

+Just go to /client or /server and run command `cargo run`

+More functionalities tba ;)

 ![Alt text](/screen.png?raw=true "screenshot")